 Each local CAP partnership is supported by a small head office team and local advisers, and is managed by a co-ordinator, who is often an employee of the local authority or police force.

-Community Alcohol Partnerships is a Community Interest Company with an independent Chair, Derek Lewis, and a Board of Directors including retailers and members from the voluntary and charity sectors, the police and trading standards.
+CAP CiC has an independent Chair, Derek Lewis, and a Board of Directors which includes retailers, representatives of voluntary and charity sectors, the police and trading standards.

 Funding for CAP CiC is provided by major alcohol retailers and alcohol producers who share our concerns about the harm of underage drinking.
 However, CAP’s work is entirely independent of these funders.
 Local CAPs receive additional funding from a wide variety of sources, including community funds and regional grants.

 Our core activities are: